Summer Lee

-Summer Lynn Lee (born November 26, 1987) is an American politician and community organizer serving as the U.S. representative for Pennsylvania's 12th congressional district since 2023.
-A member of the Democratic Party, Lee served as a member of the Pennsylvania House of Representatives for the 34th district from 2019 to 2022.
-With the support of the local chapter of the Democratic Socialists of America, she defeated incumbent Paul Costa in the 2018 Democratic primary election with over 67% of the vote.
-Lee was the first black woman to represent Southwestern Pennsylvania in the state legislature.
+Summer Lynn Lee (born November 26, 1987) is an American politician and social activist serving as the U.S. representative for Pennsylvania's 12th congressional district since 2023.
+She is a member of the Democratic Party.
+Her district encompasses the majority of Pittsburgh and the eastern suburbs, including parts of Westmoreland County.
+After winning the 2022 congressional primary and the general election, Lee became the first Black woman to represent Pennsylvania in Congress.

-Lee was the Democratic nominee in the 2022 election to represent Pennsylvania's 12th congressional district in the United States House of Representatives.
-She won the primary by less than 1% of the vote over her closest opponent, Steve Irwin, the chair of the State Advisory Committee for the United States Commission on Civil Rights.
-She won the general election, and became the first Black woman from Pennsylvania in the House of Representatives.

-Lee was a member of Democratic Socialists of America, but left DSA before winning office after disagreements with the Pittsburgh DSA chapter.
+Lee was a Democratic member of the Pennsylvania House of Representatives for the 34th district from 2019 to 2022.
+As of 2025, she is the first black woman to represent Southwestern Pennsylvania in the state legislature.
+Lee is a former member of the Democratic Socialists of America (DSA).
+The group supported her in her initial run for state office, but she departed after disagreements with the organization's Pittsburgh chapter.
+She is considered a member of the "The Squad", a small group of young left-leaning Democrats in the U.S. House of Representatives.

 Early life and education

-Of African American heritage, Lee was raised in North Braddock, Pennsylvania, and attended Woodland Hills High School.
-She graduated from Pennsylvania State University in 2009 and earned a Juris Doctor from the Howard University School of Law in 2015.
+Lee was raised in North Braddock, Pennsylvania, and attended Woodland Hills High School.
+She graduated with a Bachelor of Arts in journalism, with minors in international studies and French from Pennsylvania State University in 2009 and earned a Juris Doctor from the Howard University School of Law in 2015.
 She campaigned for Bernie Sanders in the 2016 Democratic primaries after graduating.

-Pennsylvania House of Representatives
+Pennsylvania House of Representatives (2019-2022)

 Lee challenged incumbent Representative Paul Costa in the Democratic primary for the 34th district in 2018.
 An organizer from Pittsburgh's DSA chapter approached her about running after she led a successful write-in campaign for a school board candidate.
 She defeated Costa, 67.8% to 32.2%, attributing her victory to grassroots campaigning.
 She was unopposed in the general election.